 - European Association of Archaeologists, A Tale of Two methods: Applying Phytolith and Geochemical Analysis to Study the Use of Space at Ethnographic and Neolithic Ephemeral Sites in Jordan, 02 Sep 2015, Glasgow

 - 1st Petra International Conference on Cultural Tourism, New Research on the Old Village of Al-Ma’tan: Futures for the recent past, 17 May 2015, Ma'an, Jordan

-- British Association for Near Eastern Archaeology, A new integrated approach to understanding household activity areas using phytolith and geochemical signatures from ethnographic and archaeological sites in Jordan, 7 January 2015, London
+- Association for Environmental Archaeology, An integrated approach to understanding activity areas using phytolith and geochemical signatures from ethnographic and archaeological sites in Jordan, 07 Nov 2014, Plymouth

 - PhD in Archaeology (University of Cambridge, 2004)